Proelio Procusi … Forged in Battle

 Legio Patria Nostra … The Legion is our Country

-32 Battalion is one of the most remarkable army units in post-World War II military history.
+32 Battalion is one of the most extraordinary army units in post-World War II military history.

 This is perhaps 32 Battalions most enduring legacy in a world still bedevilled with racial tensions.